NikitaKonkov/ASCIILATOR_CPP_WINAPI/core/window/WINDOW.md

 Text handling behavior
 ---------------------

 - `PrintToWindow()` currently replaces the entire internal `m_textBuffer` with the new formatted string.
 It then updates the edit control text and scrolls to caret.
-This avoids unbounded growth but means you don't get an appended log.
+This avoids unbounded growth but means you dont get an appended log.

 - If you want an appending log, implement a small circular buffer of lines (N lines) and update the edit control from that buffer.